bondar-pavel/pitank-server/README.md

 11. Webrtc connection is started
 12. Client can send commands directly to tank over WebRTC channel
 13. If WebRTC channel failed, then fallback to Websocket

+## Improvement Proposal 2: Use Firestore as main communication media between tank, clients and server (STATUS: In design)

+Current approach of communication between tank and clients relies heavily on a server as a central point, which always keeps Websocket opened for connected parties.

+Downsides of this approach are next:
+- server contains state, so it is not horizontally scalable, and on restart state is lost;
+- server can not be deployed on AppEngine (because of Websockets and state);

+Switching to Firestore allows to redesing pitank-server in cloud-native way to reduces role of the server, since many of it's functions are transferred to Firestore.

+Additional benefits of switching to Firestore is an easisy way to add user authentication, which was in TODO list for quite a while.

+Implemenentation of WebRTC for pitank to client communication, allowed to reduce role of Websockets as a media for transferring realtime commands.
+This allows to replace Websockets with Firebase to configuraton data (WebRTC offer exchange) and WebRTC for realtime, low-delay commands.

+TODO: Detailed desing

 # History